Hateful Things | Resilience

 Hateful Things is a traveling sample from Ferris State University’s Jim Crow Museum of Racist Memorabilia that features a collection of racist objects which trace the history of the stereotyping of African Americans.
 The exhibition contributes to and is in dialogue with the scholarly examination of historical and contemporary expressions of racism and visual culture.
 It also seeks to promote racial understanding and healing.

 The exhibit was created by David Pilgrim, who is a professor of sociology, vice president of diversity and inclusion and museum curator at Ferris State University; and Carrie Stermer, who is director of Ferris State University’s Fine Art Gallery.

-The collection began by Pilgrim purchasing and disposing of racially insulting items wherever he found them.
+Pilgrim originally began by purchasing and disposing of racially insulting items wherever he found them.
 He began collecting the items when he recognized their historical significance.
 He views the collection of images and artifacts not as a traditional museum, but as a learning and teaching laboratory, where the images of intolerance are used to teach tolerance.

 In addition, the college’s fall Arts and Humanities Symposium will examine “Am I Not Human?
-Racial Identities in Modern America” on Friday, Sept.
-30, from 1 p.m. to 4 p.m.
-Additional information about the symposium will be announced in the future.
+Racial Identities in Modern America” on Friday, September 30, from 1–4 p.m.

 10 a.m.–5 p.m.